-Arious clubs provide a wide range of opportunities for students to pursue a common interest.
+arious clubs provide a wide range of opportunities for students to pursue a common interest.
 All clubs are eligible for funding through the Students' Association.
 New clubs start each year and students are encouraged to form and/or lead a club that interests them.
 This is only a sampling of the clubs currently active on campus.

-- a.
-The King's Keepers/The Environmental Club (Action and Awareness) aims to make The King's University College campus a more environmentally friendly place to be by bringing environmental awareness to the University College and community through the implementation of programs, activities and educational action. - b.
-The International Student's Association brings international and Canadian students together to share their cultural experiences outside and inside of Canada.
-Activities include group sharing, speakers and outreach which aims to benefit the growth of both individuals and the University College as members of God's community. - c.
+a.
+The King's Keepers/The Environmental Club (Action and Awareness) aims to make The King's University College campus a more environmentally friendly place to be by bringing environmental awareness to the University College and community through the implementation of programs, activities and educational action.

+- b.
+M.A.S.S.
+Movement Micah Action and Awareness Student Society aims to keep students aware and active in seeking justice through special events, films, lectures, outings and more.
+MASS members address issues such as HIV/AIDS, poverty, hunger, homelessness, refugees, peace and war, among others. - c.
+King's Global Community brings international and Canadian students together to share their cultural experiences outside and inside of Canada.
+Activities include group sharing, speakers and outreach which aims to benefit the growth of both individuals and the University College as members of God's community. - d.
 The King's Education Association is an association that promotes community among the education students and education faculty.
 "We address and promote issues and problems that face education today."
 Community is developed through both social functions and academic seminars/discussions.
-Both B.Ed. students and undergraduate students with an interest in education are invited to join. - d.
+Both B.Ed. students and undergraduate students with an interest in education are invited to join. - e.
 The King's Hands brings the love of Jesus out of The King's University College and into the community.
-Members of this club meet regularly (two times per month) to pray and discuss outreach activities.
+Members of this club meet regularly to pray and discuss outreach activities.
 "As a team of committed Christians we build relationships with people who need 'a hand'".
-There are two ministries that they work with on a regular basis.
-One is leading a youth service for the juvenile patients at Alberta Hospital.
-The other is preparing a meal once a month for "The Mustard Seed".
-Several other projects are underway such as volunteering at soup kitchens, prison visitation, working with children affected by disaster, hospital visitations and aiding Santa's Anonymous.
-Everyone is welcome to any of the meetings and outreaches. - e.
-The King's Players/Drama Club provides an opportunity for theater activity to students currently enrolled in The King's University College drama courses as well as those students who have completed the drama courses available at King's and wish to continue their drama involvement. - f.
-TKUC Hockey Club is a member of the Fellowship Christian Hockey League and aims to provide ice hockey opportunities for participants.
+Outreach activities include leading a youth service at Alberta Hospital and preparing meals for "The Mustard Seed". - f.
+The King's Players/Drama Club provides an opportunity for theater activity to students currently enrolled in The King's University College drama courses as well as those students who have completed the drama courses available at King's and wish to continue their drama involvement. - g.
+TKUC Hockey Club is a member of the Fellowship Christian Hockey League and aims to provide ice hockey opportunities for participants. - TKUC Indoor Soccer Club provides opportunities for individuals to play within the Edmonton District Soccer Association's indoor league. - The Mature Student Association is an opportunity for older students to offer each other support, to share common concerns and to socialize together.

-- g.
-TKUC Indoor Soccer Club provides opportunities for individuals to play within the Edmonton District Soccer Association's indoor league. - h.
-The Mature Student Association is an opportunity for older students to offer each other support, to share common concerns and to socialize together. - i.
-The Philosophy Club provides an opportunity to debate and discuss a variety of topics ranging from alpha particles to Zen Buddhism. - j.
-The Psychology Club addresses issues in the psychological community in order to stimulate thought and increase awareness. - k.
-The King's Science Society allows science majors to collaborate and experiment, exploring the realm of science outside of the classroom and with the benefit of various speakers and events. - 1.
-The Snowboarding/Ski Club provides the chance to experience winter fun through trips to Jasper, Banff, etc. It allows for the experts and novices to take lessons and ride the slopes at their leisure.
+- The Philosophy Club provides an opportunity to debate and discuss a variety of topics ranging from alpha particles to Zen Buddhism. - k.
+The Psychology Club addresses issues in the psychological community in order to stimulate thought and increase awareness. - The King's Science Society allows science majors to collaborate and experiment, exploring the realm of science outside of the classroom and with the benefit of various speakers and events. - m.
+The Karate Club is a club that practices the art of karate with a trained professional.